Jets quarterback Aaron Rodgers, right, reacts as he is tackled...

 1. The offense looks terrible.

-2. Slow starts stifling the Jets
+2. Slow starts stifling the Jets.

-This was another thing that Rodgers was supposed to change.
-The Jets got off to an awful start again.
-Their first first down came in their fifth series.
-They had two three-and-outs, two turnovers and a turnover on downs over their first five possessions.
-The Jets were down 17-0 by the time Rodgers got the ball for the sixth series.
-The Jets went four-and-out on that series.
 It’s time to throw out these scripts to start the game and come up with something different and effective.
 The Jets finally fed Garrett Wilson early and often, but they never could establish the run.
-Breece Hall needs to be a factor and he hasn’t been the last two games in either the run or pass game.
-They have to get Hall and the run game going early.
+Breece Hall needs to be a factor but hasn’t been the last two games in either the running or passing game.
+They have to get Hall and the running game going early.

-3. Davante Adams isn’t fixing this.
+3. Davante Adams isn’t going to fix this.

-The Jets will pursue Rodgers’ former teammate and there is growing belief around the league that Adams will be traded this week.
-The Jets’ issues won’t be solved by adding another big-time target.
-It doesn’t hurt to have another weapon.
-But the Jets’ issues go deeper than that.
 The coaching staff, and Robert Saleh in particular, may start feeling some real heat if the Jets don’t start putting something together.
-The Jets were expected to be contenders and they don’t look like one at all.
+They were expected to be a contender and don’t look like one at all.
 They don’t look prepared.
-Having to play catch-up all the time and being undisciplined from a penalty standpoint reflect poorly on the coach.
+Having to play catch-up all the time and being undisciplined from a penalty standpoint reflects poorly on the coach.
 Things need to change for Saleh and the Jets or things could really change for Saleh and the Jets.

 SUBSCRIBE